-The 1999 and 2005 Senior Bonds were issued pursuant to a Master Indenture of Trust dated April 1, 1999, as supplemented by the First Supplemental Indenture of Trust, ("First Supplemental"), the Second Supplemental Indenture of Trust, the Third Supplemental Indenture of Trust, the Fourth Supplemental Indenture of Trust, ("Fourth Supplemental"), the Fifth Supplemental Indenture of Trust, the Sixth Supplemental Indenture of Trust, the Seventh Supplemental Indenture of Trust ("Seventh Supplemental"), the Eighth Supplemental Indenture of Trust, the Ninth Supplemental Indenture of Trust, and the Tenth Supplemental Indenture of Trust collectively the "Indenture".
+The 1999 and 2005 Senior Bonds were issued pursuant to a Master Indenture of Trust dated April 1, 1999, as supplemented by the First Supplemental Indenture of Trust. ("First Supplemental"), the Second Supplemental Indenture of Trust, the Third Supplemental Indenture of Trust, the Fourth Supplemental Indenture of Trust, ("Fourth Supplemental"), the Fifth Supplemental Indenture of Trust, the Sixth Supplemental Indenture of Trust, the Seventh Supplemental Indenture of Trust ("Seventh Supplemental"), the Eighth Supplemental Indenture of Trust, the Ninth Supplemental Indenture of Trust, and the Tenth Supplemental Indenture of Trust collectively the "Indenture".
 The Indenture requires the Partnership to maintain and operate the Dulles Greenway in compliance with the Partnership's comprehensive agreement with VDOT and the Act, as amended.
 The Indenture also requires the Partnership to use its best efforts to charge toll rates, subject to SCC approval, sufficient to meet certain minimum coverage ratios, as defined in the Indenture.
 If the Partnership does not meet the coverage ratios in any fiscal year, the Partnership will not be permitted to make distributions to the partners.
 The Partnership must also make the Additional Coverage Ratio for 36 consecutive months to make a distribution to the partners.
-As of December 31, 2020, and 2019 the Partnership was not in compliance with the Minimum Coverage Ratio.
-The Partnership was in compliance with the Additional Coverage Ratio as of December 31, 2019, but not as of December 2020, therefore, as required by the Indenture, distributions are prohibited until December 31, 2023 at the earliest.
+As of December 31, 2021, and 2020 the Partnership was not in compliance with the Minimum Coverage Ratio or the Additional Coverage Ratio.
+Therefore, as required by the Indenture, distributions are prohibited until December 31, 2024 at the earliest.